Fallout shelter: Atomitat

 The Atomitat was an underground house in Plainview, Texas: it was designed by Jay Swayze and completed in 1962.
 The house was designed in response to the fear of nuclear war during the Cold War.
 The house was designed to be an "atomic-habitat" which met the United States Civil Defense specifications.
 It was the first bunker-house to meet their specifications as a nuclear shelter.
-Swayze also build an underground house for the 1964 New York World's Fair: it was called the Underground World Home.
+Swayze also built an underground house for the 1964 New York World's Fair: it was called the Underground World Home.

 Europe

-Similar projects have been undertaken in Finland, which requires all buildings with area over 600 m² to have an NBC (nuclear-biological-chemical) shelter, and Norway, which requires all buildings with an area over 1000 m² to have a shelter.
+Similar projects have been undertaken in Finland, which requires all buildings with area over 600 m2 to have an NBC (nuclear-biological-chemical) shelter, and Norway, which requires all buildings with an area over 1000 m2 to have a shelter.

 The former Soviet Union and other Eastern Bloc countries often designed their underground mass-transit and subway tunnels to serve as bomb and fallout shelters in the event of an attack.
-Currently, the deepest subway line in the world is situated in St Petersburg in Russia, with an average depth of 60 meters, while the deepest subway station is Arsenalna in Kyiv, at 105.5 meters.
+Currently, the deepest subway line in the world is situated in St Petersburg in Russia, with an average depth of 60 meters, while the second deepest subway station is Arsenalna in Kyiv, at 105.5 meters.

 Germany has protected shelters for 3% of its population, Austria for 30%, Finland for 70%, Sweden for 81%, and Switzerland for 114%.